Morocco with Kids | 15 Top Things To Do And See

 Morocco is a great destination for a family road trip.
 Much to our surprise, the roads were in good condition, with plenty of signage and services along the route.

 It is safe to hire a car (with or without a driver), tour by bike or take public transport (bus/train/plane) to see more of the country.
-There are various popular routes, such as Marakesh to the Sahara Desert, Fez or Essaouira
+There are various popular routes, such as Marakesh to the Sahara Desert, Fez or Essaouira.

 Our road trip allowed us to select destinations and activities that suited us, travel at our own pace, be spontaneous, and get off the beaten track.
 Driving through Morocco’s diverse landscape allowed us to explore hidden gems, enjoy local cuisine, and connect with welcoming locals.